flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

    3. Under `Scopes`, click `Add Scope`.
 Set the name to `all` (required) and check `Require user consent for this scope` (recommended).
    4. Create 2 apps (for Flytectl and Flytepropeller) to enable these clients to communicate with the service.
       Flytectl should be created as a `native client`.
-      FlytePropeller should be created as an `OAuth Service` and note the client ID and client Secrets provided.
+      Flytepropeller should be created as an `OAuth Service` and note the client ID and client Secrets provided.

 .. tabbed:: Keycloak